jimmyvo39/question-queue/README.md

   end
 end
 ```
-On the front end, the voting component's logic handle the "neutralized" votes by updating the voteCount through React's useState and take into account for user voting the opposite direction of their original exising vote.
-VoteStatus not only tracks the current vote it also renders the upvoteColor for my upvote arrow.
+The voting component's logic on the frontend manages "neutralized" votes by utilizing React's useState to update the voteCount, and also considers cases where a user changes their vote direction.
+In addition to tracking the current vote, the VoteStatus component also renders the upvoteColor for the upvote arrow.

  ```javascript
   const upvoteColor = voteStatus === 'upvote' ? 'orange' : 'grey';